Professional solutions for goods stuck in customs

 2. HTS Code or ECCN Numbers are incorrect

 The ECCN (Export Control Classification Number) and HS Code (Harmonized Commodity Description and Coding System) are key to helping Customs decipher the categories that the goods fall under.

 The ECCN number exists to help identify dual use items for export control.
 The HS Code is a classification system which enables participating countries to deem what type of goods are, and how they should be taxed – we’ve written a helpful guide to classifications for controlled and dual use goods if you need more information.

-If these all-important numbers are incorrect, the rest of the paperwork becomes unbalanced and Customs will hold the goods until this information is corrected to their satisfaction.
+If these all-important numbers are incorrect, the rest of the paperwork becomes unbalanced and Customs may confiscate the goods until this information is corrected to their satisfaction.

 3. Valuation of the Consignment

-If import of goods is attempted at a value the Customs department don’t feel is correct, then they will revalue the goods based on their own research – often this is by way of multiple Google searches to see where they can buy the goods, and for how much – an online reseller for instance.
+If you attempt to import goods at a value the Customs department don’t feel is correct, your shipment could be held pending clarification.
+Customs will revalue the goods based on their own research – often this is by way of multiple Google searches to see where they can buy the goods, and for how much – an online reseller for instance.

-Customs will then request an additional payment in taxes and duties.
+If Customs conclude that the shipment's true value is higher than declared, they will then request an additional payment in taxes and duties.
 It is important that goods are not purposefully undervalued for this reason.

 Read more about the implications of imported goods that are revalued by Customs.

 4. The Consignee refuses to be listed as the Importer